 A urinary tract infection

 It is possible to have side effects that do not need to be treated.
-These may go away over time, but if they persist or bother you, check with your doctor, pharmacist or nurse before you stop the medicine.
+These may go away over time.
+If they continue or bother you, check with your health care team before you stop the medicine.

 Stuffy or runny nose

-If you have any other effects not listed, check with your doctor, pharmacist, or nurse.
+If you have any other effects not listed, check with your health care team.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.